 What to Expect During Tooth Extraction

-Preparing for the tooth extraction procedure involves an initial consultation with one of our dentists to assess the specific condition of the affected tooth and discuss whether any conservative treatments can be performed first.
+Preparing for the tooth extraction procedure involves an initial consultation with our dentist to assess the specific condition of the affected tooth and discuss whether any conservative treatments can be performed first.
 If a surgical procedure is needed, patients may receive detailed pre-op instructions, which may include dietary restrictions, medication adjustments, and preparations for anesthesia or sedation.

 The extraction itself typically begins with the administration of local anesthesia to numb the affected area and minimize discomfort.
-Our dentists then remove the tooth using either surgical or simple extraction techniques, depending on factors such as tooth condition, position, and accessibility.
+Our dentist then removes the tooth using either surgical or simple extraction techniques, depending on factors such as tooth condition, position, and accessibility.
 From start to finish, it’s fairly straightforward and if you’re in for a simple extraction, it is relatively brief.

 Following the extraction, patients receive post-operative care instructions to manage pain, swelling, and bleeding, as well as to promote proper healing and recovery.